Investment Banking Case Studies

 - Keep it simple and straightforward with the reasons for your recommendation to sell.

-- Brief overview of the industry, its growth characteristic and the company’s position.
+- A brief overview of the industry, its growth characteristic, and the company’s position.

 - Briefly explain the acquisition candidates and opportunities with them.